 Why should I schedule an eye exam in Lake Worth, FL?

 Undergoing comprehensive eye exams on a routine basis is crucial for all adults and children.
 Even if you have not experienced noticeable symptoms, many eye conditions can cause irreversible damage before you have any issues.
-We recommend that patients ages 18 – 40 schedule eye exams so we can detect any conditions.
+We recommend that patients ages 18 – 40 schedule eye exams in our Lake Worth practice so we can detect any conditions.
 Additionally, at six months of age, children should undergo their first eye exam.
 With all age ranges, an eye exam can detect any issues, prescription changes, and prevent eye diseases.
 If you do wear glasses or contacts, please bring them with you to your appointment.
 Lasting about 30 – 90 minutes, we complete:

 - Vision acuity test

 - Perimetry test

 - Color vision deficiencies test